 How Long We Keep Personal Data

 Personal data may be stored by the website for a period of up to 90 days after which time it is removed automatically.
-If you become a client and we do work for you it is possible that we will retain information for between 6 years and an indeterminate period.
+If you become a client and we do work for you it is possible that we will retain information for between 6 years and an indeterminate period for the purposes of preventing money laundering, terrorist financing or proliferation financing.
+The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 require that we keep it for at least 5 years and not more than 10 years.
 If we undertake a simple matter for you such as resolving a minor dispute we would expect to keep your information for 6 years whereas in a Trust matter it is advisable to retain the information indefinitely.

 Website contact form completions